jserpa/Cactus-Setup/README.md

 Cactus-Setup
 ============

-Cactus with BootStrap 3 &amp; Sass
+Cactus with BootStrap 3 and Sass